-AEGCo's business activities are subject to extensive governmental regulation related to public health and the environment.
+AEGCo is subject to certain claims and legal actions arising in its ordinary course of business.
+In addition, AEGCo's business activities are subject to extensive governmental regulation related to public health and the environment.
 The ultimate outcome of such pending or potential litigation cannot be predicted.
-For current proceedings not specifically discussed below, management does not anticipate that the liabilities, if any, arising from such proceedings would have a material adverse effect on the financial statements.
+For current proceedings not specifically discussed below, management does not anticipate that the liabilities, if any, arising from such proceedings would have a material effect on the financial statements.
 The Commitments, Guarantees and Contingencies note within AEGCo's 2010 Annual Report should be read in conjunction with this report.